 One thing to note, though, is to always be respectful.
 Public shaming on the internet should not be okay.
 We should always extend common courtesy and manners towards others, even if we are providing criticism.

-Advocating travel for all people
+Practicing responsible travel by advocating travel for all people

 One of the principles I love from the UNWTO travel code of ethics is the idea that travel is a right for all people.
 Essentially, everyone should have the right to travel.
 It doesn’t need to be limited to a select few.
 This idea is a part of my own personal beliefs, and I often work to advocate for all kinds of people to travel, including advocating for more diversity in travel.
 I love seeing and encouraging families of color and LGBTQ families to travel in the world.